bbl-dres/kbob-fdk/documentation/DATA-MODEL.md

 | W | Baunebenkosten | Construction ancillary costs |
 | Y | Reserve | Reserve |
 | Z | Mehrwertsteuer | VAT |

+#### DIN 276 Codes

+This is only an overview of the main standard.
+- TBD

+#### Uniformat II Codes

+This is only an overview of the main standard.
+- TBD

 ### 3.4 Tagging System